 If you can barely see your pores then your skin is normal or on the dry side.

 The next step – wash your face.
 Use a regular facial wash, not one for acne-prone skin or an exfoliating cleanser.
 After drying your face wait about 20 minutes or even half an hour.
 Now feel your skin – does it feel rough?
 Does your skin feel tight?
 Your skin would be on the dry side if you answered yes to one or both of those questions.
 Or does your skin look shiny?
 It could look shiny just on your nose and/or forehead or all over.
 If your face is shiny, then you have oily skin.
 You could also take a tissue and pat it against your skin.
 If the tissue is see-through in certain places, then your skin is oily or on the oily side of normal.

 If your skin feels fine after washing and isn’t shiny, then you have normal skin.
 And what if your skin is shiny in some spots and dry in others?
 Then you have combination skin.

 Are 4 Skin Types Enough?

 Above I introduced the four most common skin types and how to figure out which one you have: normal, dry, oily, and combination.

 But are those four skin types really enough?
 What if your skin doesn’t fall into one of the above categories?
 Frankly, the four most accepted skin types are simply not enough.
 In order to really be able to take care of your skin, you need to know more.

 When does knowing which of the 4 most common skin types you are helpful?
-When buying skin care basics like cleanser and moisturizer.
-Most skin care products are labeled “for normal skin” or “normal to dry” or “oily.”
-So if you have a grasp on your skin type, it will help you when buying these skin care regime staples.
+When buying skincare basics like cleansers and moisturizers.
+Most skincare products are labeled “for normal skin” or “normal to dry” or “oily.”
+So if you have a grasp on your skin type, it will help you when buying these skincare regime staples.